 What is the work of ligament?

 The main function of this ligament is to offer stability to the arch and assist the first toe efficiently to uphold the weight of the body.

 When a person suffers from a partially torn plantar fascia, the majority of the individual’s weight automatically gets transferred on to the second toe that might lead to a bone spur or a painful callus.

 The sufferers of Plantar Fasciitis are at the risk of two kinds of injuries mainly:

 Heel pain is one of the most common torn plantar fascia symptoms and in most of the cases is severe in the morning upon arising from sleep.

+Want to know what patients say about the torn plantar fascia?
 Well, a torn plantar fascia or a ruptured plantar fascia is quite an uncommon thing but is rather painful.
 Patients often say that they are experiencing a sharp pain in the foot’s sole.
 The tearing or the rupturing mostly occurs during some kind of dynamic or athletic activity.

+If you have had a history of plantar fasciitis or flat feet, you might want to be more cautious.
 In case you ever have any rupturing or tearing, you would notice that it becomes really complex to walk properly and you might even start limping over-the-time.